Overcoming Bedroom Boredom: Fresh Techniques Couples Are Trying This Year!

 4. New Positions… with a Little Help from Tech

+Okay, confession: after a decade in, we realized we were cycling through the same handful of positions.
 Then we downloaded an app that suggests new positions based on flexibility, stamina, and even time constraints (hey, parents gotta plan sometimes!).

 Some apps even sync with wearables to help you find the perfect rhythm.